Hotel Savoy

 👻

-The Ghost Story
+The Full Story

 The Hotel Savoy at 214 West Ninth Street was the crown jewel of downtown Kansas City when it opened in 1888, an elegant destination that embodied the city's aspirations to become a cultural capital of the American heartland.
 For over a century, it hosted travelers, dignitaries, and society events in its ornate lobbies and well-appointed rooms.
 After a period of closure beginning in 2014, the hotel was reborn as the 21c Museum Hotel Kansas City, combining boutique hospitality with contemporary art.
 But one permanent guest predates any renovation and refuses to check out.

-Betsy Ward's ghost is not confined to her room.
+Betsy Ward's ghost isn't confined to her room.
 Her influence appears to extend throughout the building, with particularly strong activity on the fourth and sixth floors.
 A little girl in Victorian clothing has been spotted on the fourth floor, moving through the hallways with the quiet purpose of a child on an errand.
 The elevator has developed a reputation for misbehavior connected to the haunting -- it frequently gets stuck on the fourth floor for no mechanical reason, and guests who push the button for the fourth floor sometimes find themselves delivered to the sixth floor instead, as if redirected by an unseen hand.

 The Hotel Savoy's transformation into a contemporary art museum hotel has added an ironic dimension to its haunting -- a building dedicated to showcasing creative expression is itself the canvas for spectral performances that no curator arranged and no artist intended.
 Betsy Ward, whoever she truly was and however she truly died, remains the hotel's most enduring installation.